SOUTHERN BOHEMIA, LIPNO LAKE,

 Where are we going to stay?

-Please visit their beautiful website for photos and more information!
+Please visit their website for photos and more information!
+The accommodation is very modern and comfortable.

 What will a typical day look like?